The-OpenROAD-Project/OpenROAD/README.md

 The `clear_io_pin_constraints` command clear all the previous defined constraints and pin shape pattern for top layer placement.

+##### Chip level connections

+At the top level of the chip, special padcells are use to connect signals to the external package.
+Additional commands are provided to [specify the placement of padcells, bondpads and bumps](src/ICeWall/docs/TCL_Interface.md)

 #### Tapcell

 Tapcell and endcap insertion.